 Hard gold

-Hard gold includes a layer of gold that is plated over a nickel coating.
-The hard gold finish consists of a gold alloy including nickel, cobalt, or iron.
-It is best suited for components with a higher probability of wear and tear such as edge connectors, interconnected carrier boards, contacts, and keypads.
+Hard gold includes a gold layer that is plated over a nickel coating.
+The hard gold finish consists of gold alloying with nickel, cobalt, or iron.
+It is best suited for components with a higher risk of wear and tear such as edge connectors, interconnected carrier boards, contacts, and keypads.

 Immersion silver (ImAg)